ParimalA24-DS/TABLEAUDASHBOARDS/README.md

-# Tableau Dashboards: Car Sales, Road Accidents, Bank Loans, and More
+# Tableau Dashboards: Car Sales, Road Accidents, Bank Loans,Chocolate sales,HR Anlytics dashboards and More

 Welcome to the Tableau Dashboards repository!
 This self-paced practice project is designed for data analysts and data scientists, providing interactive and insightful dashboards for various real-world datasets, including car sales, road accidents, bank loans, and more.
 These dashboards are designed to help beginners and professionals alike in visualizing and understanding data effectively.